digital-containment/malo/README.md

-# 📱 SCP-1471 "MalO ver1.0.0" - Official Website
+# 📱 SCP-1471 "MalO ver1.0.0"

-Welcome to the official website of SCP-1471 "MalO ver1.0.0" - an anomalous AI companion app for Android devices.
+Welcome to the website of SCP-1471 "MalO ver1.0.0" - an anomalous AI companion app for Android devices.

 ## 🚀 About the Project